-The aim of this research is to establish a database (or ‘cohort’), which is a computer record about patients with Mitochondrial Disease.
-Having information on patients with Mitochondrial Disease allows us to study in detail Mitochondrial Disease progression with time and identify eligible patients from all over the UK to take part in research studies or drug trials in the future.
+The aim of this research is to establish a database (or ‘cohort’), which is a computer record about patients with mitochondrial disease.
+Having information on patients with mitochondrial disease allows us to study in detail mitochondrial disease progression with time and identify eligible patients from all over the UK to take part in research studies or drug trials in the future.
 We collect information such as a patient’s genetic mutation, clinical features and various investigation results.
-The Mitochondrial Research Groups in Newcastle and London work together with support from the Medical Research Council to collect this information.
+The Mitochondrial Research Groups in Newcastle, London and Oxford work together with support from the Medical Research Council to collect this information.
 This study aims to benefit patients living with mitochondrial disease.
 We may make contact with you on behalf of researchers running a research project in which you may be able to participate.
 Such research projects could include new treatments or drug trials.

 Benefits of taking part

 - We inform patients about suitable clinical trials and research studies that they might wish to join.

 - With a patient permission, we will update them on any new developments on their condition.